Staff profile

 - translation, including the translation of bodily experiences into language, inter-medial translation, and the circulation of concepts and theories.

-Fusako's research concerns bodily experiments, individualities, and the theory of embodiedness with a focus on postwar Japan.
+Fusako's research concerns bodily experiments, individualities, and the theory of embodiedness with a focus on modern Japan.
 Artistic and intellectual encounters around this period in East Asia, Europe, and the US facilitated the sharing of aesthetic features and transcultural collaborations that have shaped the understanding of phenomenal bodies.
 She would be happy to supervise Master's and Doctoral students working on relevant themes/topics as above.

 Publications